-Two pianos of the same make and model, made the same day at the same factory, in just a short time can have very different values resulting from a number of factors.
+Two pianos of the same make and model, made the same day at the same factory, can have very different ‘values’ resulting from a number of factors.

-I do not buy and sell pianos.
-I have always thought buying and selling pianos, while at the same time selling piano services, would be conflicting interests.
-A piano service professional needs to remain honest, forthright, and as objective as possible with the piano owner regarding the condition of their piano.
+First of all, I do not buy or sell pianos.
+Buying and selling pianos, while at the same time ‘selling’ piano services, would be conflicting interests.
+A piano service professional needs to remain unbiased, and as objective as possible with the piano owner regarding the condition of their piano.

 - Retail value: a piano dealer’s price if the piano was in their store’s showroom.

-- Wholesale value: the price a piano dealer would pay for the piano.
+- Wholesale value: the price a piano dealer pays for the piano.

-- Individual seller’s value: the price you may be able get for a used piano or have to pay for a used piano not associated with a retail piano store or dealer.
+- Individual seller’s value: the price the piano owner may get for a used piano or have to pay for a used piano not associated with a retail piano store or dealer.

 Call a piano tuner/technician.

-The piano owner should have been having the piano serviced regularly or at least had it tuned sometime in the past.
-The piano tuner/technician who has serviced it may know the piano and should be your first call, and may have some helpful/useful information about your piano.
+Pianos need regular servicing.
+The tuner/technician who has servicing it should know the piano and should be your first call, and may have some helpful/useful information about your piano.

-Ask the piano tuner/technician if they know of any significant problems (delaminations, cracks, loose pins, design, etc) that would take your piano out of the mainstream of similar pianos or if it has any special features (an upgraded or special cabinet, finish, autograph, some other feature, or ‘story’) that puts it above the mainstream of other similar pianos.
+Ask them if they know of any problems that would take your piano out of the mainstream of similar pianos, or if it has any ‘special’ features, such as an upgraded or special cabinet, finish, autograph, some other feature, or ‘history’ that might put it above the mainstream of other similar pianos.

-Ask your tuner/technician the brand and model (spinet, console, consolette, studio, upright, grand, etc.) of your piano.
-Your tuner may not have the serial number in his records, but may be able to help you locate it on your piano.
+You should know the brand and model (spinet, console, consolette, studio, upright, grand, etc.) of your piano.
 The age of the piano can be determined by the serial number.
+Your piano technician may not have the serial number in his records, but may be able to help you locate it on your piano.

 If it’s a grand piano, you’ll want to know the size in feet and inches.
 The terms ‘baby, or large, or living room, or concert are not accurate enough.
 Measure the piano if you don’t know the model.
-Measure from the very ‘front’ of the piano – the piece of wood just below the keys – to the farthest point on the ‘tail’ end of the lid).
+Measure from the very ‘front’ of the piano – the piece of wood just in front and below the keys – to the farthest point on the ‘tail’ end of the lid.

-Your tuner/technician should be able to tell you how your piano compares to others regarding the overall condition of the case, wear and tear on parts, etc. and give you an idea as to selling price.
-Try to remember what you paid for it and how long ago that was.
+Your technician may be able to tell you how your piano compares to others regarding the overall condition of the case, wear and tear on parts, etc. and may even try to give you an idea as to selling price.
+Remember what you paid for it and how long ago that was.
 What you paid for it can often be a good starting point.
-Try to remember when you purchased it?
-The salesman had to convince you to pay what you paid for it.
-If you can get close to what you paid for it now you are doing well.
-(Try getting your purchase price back by selling your refrigerator, or your sofa, the golf clubs, the boat, or the Mercedes.)
+If you can get close to what you paid for it now you are doing very well.

-If you have a piano model that is still in production, and the price of the new ones have gone up, this does not mean your piano has necessarily appreciated in value.
+If you have a piano still in production, and the price of the new ones have gone up, this does not mean your piano has necessarily appreciated in value.
+Age does not make a piano more valuable.
 The fact that pianos like yours are still in production is worth more than the increase in price.
-Age does not make a piano more valuable.

-If you don’t have a tuner/technician (or can’t remember who tuned it last, lost his number, etc.) maybe you have a friend or relative who has worked with a tuner they know and trust.
-Call them.
+If you don’t have a tuner/technician (or can’t remember who tuned it last, lost his number, etc.) try to find a friend or relative who has worked with a tuner they know and trust.
 Or, you can call me.
 I would be happy to talk with you.
-However, the only way an experienced piano tuner/technician can really give you an accurate appraisal is to take a look at the piano inside and out, and perhaps tune it.
+However, the only way anyone can really give you an accurate appraisal is to take a look at the piano and perhaps tune it.

-Make sure the piano technicians you talk to – or listen to – have sufficient piano service experience and piano judgment you will be able to respect.
+Make sure the piano technicians you talk to – or listen to – have sufficient piano service experience, and whose judgement you will be able to respect.
 Music teachers, piano teachers and piano salesmen, though knowledgeable, are generally not skilled in the technical aspects of piano service and maintenance.
-Even though they are professionals at what they do and will be someone to talk to, make certain you talk to an experienced piano service professional as well.
+Make certain you talk to an experienced piano service professional as well.

 Always visit your local piano dealers.

 The next step in determining the value of your piano is to visit your local piano store and look at used pianos about the same size, age, brand, model, cabinet style and finish as yours.
-You really don’t want to omit this step.
-Even though you will not find an exact match to your piano, if you look at enough used pianos, you should get a general idea as to what dealers are asking for a good used piano similar to yours.
+Don’t omit this step!
+Even though you will not find an exact match to your piano, if you look at enough used pianos, you will get a general idea as to what dealers are asking for a good used piano similar to yours.

-The dealer may even have a consignment plan you might want to investigate – they may be able to sell your piano for you.
+The dealer may have a consignment plan you might want to investigate – they may be able to sell your piano for you.
 They may be able to sell it more quickly and with less aggravation than doing it on your own.
 They have walk-in traffic – people go there looking for pianos.
 You may even end up with a higher price than you could get on your own??
-Maybe you will see another piano or an electric keyboard you might want to own.
-Maybe they would take your piano on trade for it.
+Maybe you will see another piano or an electric keyboard you might want to own?
+Maybe they would take your piano on trade for it?

-You might also want to ask the dealer what he thinks your piano is worth, but there is where he becomes conflicted.
-If you want to know for insurance purposes, he may be able to talk replacement costs with you.
-But once you ask them about selling your piano, you become competition.
+If you’re asking for insurance purposes, he will be able to talk replacement costs with you.
+But you become competition once you ask them about selling your piano..
 After all, they are in the business of selling pianos too, and they are the professionals.
-(The better question would be to ask him how much he would give you for your piano.)
-Because they are professional, and should therefore be helpful up to a point and courteous.
+But they are professional, and should therefore be helpful up to a point and courteous.

 Wholesale ‘value’ is the amount the dealers pay for their pianos.

-Generally, you and I cannot buy pianos at the wholesale level, even though we sometimes think we can.
+Generally, you and I cannot buy pianos at the wholesale level, even though we sometimes think we are or can.
 More often than not, there are good reasons why pianos are sometimes given away.
-“Nothing” is generally what they are worth – if not less.
+“Nothing” is generally what they are worth – sometimes less.

-Do yourself a favor and a service by calling an experienced piano tuner BEFORE accepting or picking up a ‘freebie’ piano.
-I can’t tell you how many people have called me after they have spent money and time (and friends who will no longer speak to them) because they lugged a freebie piano home from a friend’s, relative’s, friend of a relative’s, relative of a friend’s, off the street, or out of the basement of a building or church, etc.
+Do yourself a favor and a service by calling an experienced piano guy BEFORE accepting or picking up a ‘freebie’ piano.
+I can’t tell you how many times people have called me after they’ve spent money and time (and friends who will no longer speak to them) because they luging a worthless ‘freebie’ piano home from a friend’s, relative’s, friend of a relative’s, relative of a friend’s, off the street, or out of the basement of a building or church, etc.

-You may think you are getting the deal of the century, and maybe you are, but the odds are probably millions-to-one against.
-Before doing this, call me or call someone else who may be able to talk sense to you.
+You may think you are getting the deal of the century, and maybe you are, but odds are against.
+Very against.
+Before doing this, call a piano technician.
 The phone call could save you hundreds if not thousands of dollars.

-Even if the exterior case is something you think is special, if the inside is full of broken rusted strings, cracked bridges, loose tuning pins, failing glue joints, brass flanges, etc., let it go.
-More often than not, before the piano gets put out on the street or is given away, all the other avenues of getting rid of it have been tried.
-No one likes having to pay to get an old worthless piano hauled off.
-If the dealers don’t think the piano has value, you shouldn’t either.
+Before the piano gets put out on the street or is given away, all other avenues of getting rid of it have probably been tried and exhausted.
+No one likes having to pay to have an old worthless piano hauled off.
+If the technicians and the dealers don’t think the piano has value, you shouldn’t either.

 The value of your piano will be somewhere between the wholesale price and the retail price.

-After talking to your tuner/technician, and have gone to some local dealers and reviewed ‘pianos for sale’ in the classified section of the newspaper, or Craig’s List or wherever, and maybe even gone to see a few, you will have a fairly good idea as to what your piano may be worth in your area.
+After talking to your technician, and having visited any local dealers, reviewed any ‘pianos for sale’ in Craig’s List or wherever, and maybe even gone to see a few, you will end up with a fairly good idea as to what your piano may be worth in your area.